Here are some warning signs that may indicate it’s time to either rebuild or recondition your labeling machine:

-The cost associated with this type of downtime can really add up.
+The cost associated with this type of labeling machine downtime can really add up.

 4. Jams and failures due to damage and deterioration.

 On a rotary glue labeler, glue build-up on each station tends to be a problem.
-Sometimes, operators then unwittingly damage the labeler by using screw drivers or other tools to scrape away the glue.
+Sometimes, operators then unwittingly damage the labeling machine by using screw drivers or other tools to scrape away the glue.
 This damage over time can contribute to increased jams and failures.